Hotel rating: France

 In France, the rating is defined by the public tourist board (Atout France) using a four-star system (plus "L" for Luxus), which has changed to a five-star system from 2009 on.

 India

 Hotels in India are classified by Hotel and Restaurant Association Classification Committee (HRACC), Ministry of Tourism, India.
+In India, the classification of hotels is based on two categories such as "Star" and "Heritage".

 New Zealand

 In New Zealand, hotels and other tourism services are graded by Qualmark, which is owned by Tourism New Zealand, a government organisation.

 Philippines

 In the Philippines, the Department of Tourism has an accreditation system for hotels, apartment hotels and resorts.
 The current system which uses a "star system" which rates establishments from 1 to 5 stars was adopted in 2012.
 The rating of the aforementioned facilities are determined through a points system.
 Hotels, apartment hotels, and resorts are graded according to their service, facility quality and condition, and business practices.
 The Department of Tourism classifies the criteria used into seven dimensions or "business area" namely: Arrival & Departure, Public Areas, Bedrooms, Food & Beverage, Lounge Area, Kitchen Area, Amenities, and Business Practices, all common to the three categories except Kitchen and Lounge Area which is only applicable to apartment hotels.
 1,000 points is the maximum number of points an establishment can attain.